roipoussiere/Zazouck/README.md

 ##Contact

 If you discover a bug or if you have any suggestion, please report it by [opening an issue](https://github.com/roipoussiere/Zazouck/issues).
 If you have other comments to make about Zazouck, you can contact me directly:

 Nathanaël Jourdane : nathanael at jourdane dot net

-This project is licenced under [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).